Authoritative parenting is the best parenting style.

 Step – 5 Allow your child to make some decisions

 Good decision-making is learnt by practice.

-Authoritative parents – will help children decide what they want to do by helping them analyse the consequences of the decision.
+Authoritative parenting helps children decide what they want to do by helping them analyze the consequences of the decision.
 Unless something is dangerous – authoritative parents will allow children to do what they decide and allow them to experience the consequences of the decision.